FrendsPlatform/Frends.SAPConnector/README.md

 Installing
 ==========

-**NOTE: During development following task is not available from the following feed:**
+**NOTE: During development following Task is not available from the following feed:**

-You can install the task via FRENDS UI Task view, by searching for packages.
+You can install the Task via FRENDS UI Task view, by searching for packages.
 You can also download the latest NuGet package from https://www.myget.org/feed/frends/package/nuget/Frends.SAPConnector. and import it manually via the Task view.

 Tasks
 =====

 ## ExecuteFunction
-Frends.SAPConnector.SAP.ExecuteFunction task to execute SAP RFC-function.
+Frends.SAPConnector.SAP.ExecuteFunction Task to execute SAP RFC-function.
 Returns: JToken dictionary of export parameter or table values returned by SAP function.

 ### Input: